 Castelrotto, Alpe di Siusi, Dolomites, Italy

-Located in the UNESCO World heritage site Dolomites, The Schgagler is the centrepiece of town in Castelrotto (Katelruth), one of the five villages that make up the Alpe di Siusi (Seiser Alm).
-Europe's largest mountain plateau.
-The Conde Nast Traveller featured the hotel in their hotlist of 'The best hotels in the Dolomites' and we could not agree more.
-After extensive renovations, Tobias and his family reopened 2 years ago.
-Have a look inside.Check availability
+Located in the UNESCO World heritage site of the Dolomites, the boutique Schgaguler hotel is the centrepiece of town in Castelrotto (Katelruth), one of the five villages that make up the Alpe di Siusi (Seiser Alm), Europe’s largest mountain plateau.
+After extensive renovations, Tobias and his family reopened in 2020.Check availability

-- There are 2 pools, an outdoor jacuzzi with magnificent Dolomites views, lounging rooms, different saunas, a large gym and different treatment rooms where you can book massages and treatments.
+- There are 2 pools, an outdoor jacuzzi with magnificent views of the Dolomites, lounging rooms, saunas, a large gym and treatment rooms.

-- The service is top-notch, from the bar man Peter to Sandra the sommelier, 10/10.
+- The service is top-notch, from the bar man Peter to Sandra the sommelier.

 Wine & Dine

-- The food is 10/10 on quality, taste, preparation, sourcing and offering variety.
+- The food is 10/10 for quality, taste, preparation, provenance and variety.

-- A La Carte breakfast is served in their dining room, overlooking the mighty Dolomites.
-Everything is made from local producers or on site.
-Their bread is to die for.
+- A La Carte breakfast is served in the dining room, overlooking the mighty Dolomites, with everything made using local producers or on-site.
+The bread is also to die for.

-- Their cuisine is reinventing traditional alpine recipes.
-Pairings with excellent local wines.
-The chef carefully selects top-quality local produce and transforms them every day into genuine and surprising meals.
+- The cuisine reimagines traditional Alpine recipes, and is paired with excellent local wines.
+The chef carefully selects top-quality local produce and transforms it daily into authentic, unexpected meals.

 - The Bar: The cocktails are so good that we asked the barman Peter to give us a tutorial about their signature drink, 'The Dolomite Martini'.